 Pupillage Application Process

-Quadrant Chambers has a four stage application process:
+Quadrant Chambers has a three stage application process:

 Stage One: Application via the Pupillage Gateway

 Applicants should use the Pupillage Gateway online portal to submit their written application.
 We look for candidates with a very strong academic background, excellent communication skills, and the commitment and energy to succeed in the competitive world of the Commercial Bar.

 To ensure fairness, each candidate’s written application is marked blind.

 Candidates who successfully pass Stage One are asked to complete a Test Set of papers and return them to Chambers to be marked.
 This involves writing an Opinion on a more general rather than legal problem.
 The aim of the exercise is to assess candidates’ analytical skills and their ability to express themselves clearly and concisely.
 The exercise is not a test of legal knowledge (although some research is required).
 The problem is designed to be suitable for candidates who are studying for the GDL.
 To ensure fairness, each candidate’s answer is marked blind by two Members of Chambers.